For full information on pneumatic conveying, you can look further

-Instead of placing the blower at the beginning of the pipe, it can be placed at the end.
-In this case, the blower is creating a VACUUM that will suck air in the pipe.
+Instead of placing the Blower at the beginning of the conveying pipe, it can be placed at the end.
+In this case, the Blower is creating a VACUUM that will suck air in the conveying pipe.
 This air will drag the powder and transport it to the final receiver.

 The other option, to transport powder, is to transport at a much higher concentration the product.
 A transport is called dense phase when the ratio (kg product/kg air is high.
 Again, such transport can be carried out in pressure or in vacuum.